-With the exception of DHMI (Turkey), all Air Navigation Service Providers (ANSPs) reported a traffic increase in Q1 2017, compared to the same period in 2016.
-In absolute terms, NATS (UK), DSNA (France), DFS (Germany), ENAIRE (Spain), and Maastricht Upper Area Control Centre (MUAC) reported the highest traffic growth in Q1 2017 compared to Q1 2016.
+With the exception of Avinor (Norway), all Air Navigation Service Providers (ANSPs) reported a traffic increase in the first half of 2017.
+In absolute terms, DSNA (France), ENAIRE (Spain), NATS (UK), DFS (Germany), and Maastricht Upper Area Control Centre (MUAC) reported the highest traffic growth in the first half of 2017.

-In the 1st quarter 2017, total en-route ATFM delays in the EUROCONTROL area decreased by 42% compared to the same period in 2016.
-As a result, average en-route ATFM delay per flight decreased from 0.67 in Q1 2016 to 0.38 in Q1 2017.
+In the first half of 2017, total en-route ATFM delays in the EUROCONTROL area decreased by 28% compared to the same period in 2016.
+As a result, average en-route ATFM delay per flight decreased from 0.92 in 2016 to 0.64 in the first six months of 2017.

 Due to data availability, this section is only updated on an annual basis.

 The latest overview on ANS economic cost-effectiveness is available online.

 For a more detailed review of ANS safety performance in the EUROCONTROL area please see also Chapter 5 of Performance Review Report 2016.